smART Gallery Workshops

 Image: Barry Smylie, Crowchild

 Grades 9 – 12

-Half day only
+Full or Half day

 Learning to draw the human form is essential for any serious art student.
 In this workshop, students will be drawing from a live model (clothed or draped), coupled with a tutorial of the figure in art history.

-This full day intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain appreciation for the complexities and drawing tools required.
+This intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain appreciation for the complexities and drawing tools required.

 Curriculum connections: : Visual Arts: Fine Arts, History, Language Arts.